-We regularly have interns and other students on site doing science research and other projects.
+We regularly have researchers, interns and other students on site doing various projects.

-If you are interested in conducting research (biological, social, physical sciences or art-based projects) at the Nature Sanctuary, please:
+If you are interested in conducting work (biological, social, physical sciences or art-based projects) at the Nature Sanctuary, please:

 - Complete and submit a Memorandum of Understanding and Research Waiver Form.
 Please follow the instructions in the form for completion and submission.
 Once your request has been received and reviewed, we will contact you.

 - Once you have been approved to conduct research on-site, all permit protocols for fieldwork must be followed.
 If work is not being carried out aligned with site conservation and restoration goals, research may be halted.

 - After research is complete, collected data and associated reports and findings must be made available to the Nature Sanctuary with three months.

 Here are some useful readings that provide ecological and cultural context: